-Alabama courts have ruled that an owner of property is qualified to state his or her opinion as to value of property before and after injury.
+Alabama courts have ruled that an owner of the property is qualified to state his or her opinion as to the value of the property before and after injury.
 Chambers v.
 Burgess, 281 So.2d 643 (1972); Parker v.
 Muse, 250 So.2d 688 (1971).
-However, in many cases, it is beneficial to use experts to assess the diminution in value to a vehicle.
-Experts can be particularly helpful when assessing the impact of damages to antique, classic or exotic automobiles.
-Other states utilize a statutory formula using a base loss value, damage modifiers (severe, moderate or minor) and the vehicle’s mileage to assess the diminution in value.
+However, in many cases, it is beneficial to use experts to assess the diminution in value of a vehicle.
+Experts can be particularly helpful when assessing the impact of damages to antique, classic, or exotic automobiles.
+Other states utilize a statutory formula using a base loss value, damage modifiers (severe, moderate, or minor), and the vehicle’s mileage to assess the diminution in value.

 Alabama does not have any laws that designate the type of replacement parts that must be used when repairing a damaged vehicle.
-As long as the replacement parts are similar in fit and quality as the damaged parts, used parts or aftermarket parts may be used to complete repairs.
+As long as the replacement parts are similar in fit and quality to the damaged parts, used parts, or aftermarket parts may be used to complete repairs.